 July 2017: Stephanie Hooker graduated!

-August 2017: Lacey Clement began her predoctoral internship in Behavioral Medicine at the University of North Carolina at Chapel Hill.
+July/August 2017: Lacey Clement began her predoctoral internship in Behavioral Medicine at the University of North Carolina at Chapel Hill.
 Megan McGugan began her predoctoral internship at Kennedy Krieger Institute/Johns Hopkins University Medical Center.
 Kaile Ross began her predoctoral internship at AF Williams Family Medicine Center, part of the University of Colorado School of Medicine.

 June 2016: Stephanie Hooker defended her dissertation.

 July 2016: Stephanie Hooker started internship at Rush University Medical Center.